ztzg/zk-locust-tests/README.md

   * `--md`/`--no-md`: Generate Markdown-based report;
   * `--nb`/`--no-nb`: Generate Jupyter notebook;
-  * `--option <key value>`: Set named report or plot option (see below).
+  * `--option <key value>`: Set a single "named" report or plot option (see below).

-Named report or plot options are passed via `--option`, which can be specified a number of times.
+"Named" report/plot options are passed via the `--option` flag, which can be specified a number of times.
 E.g.:

     ./report.py ... \
          --option latencies.shade False \
          --option '*.width' 10 ...

-The keys themselves are made of two parts, "category" and "option," separated by a dot.  `*` can be used as a wildcard for all categories.
+With Mardown-based reports, such options are "statically" applied at report generation time.
+When generating Jupyter notebooks, they just replace the default `plot_options` stanza in "General setup," and can later be interactively tweaked.

+The "naming" keys themselves are made of two parts, "category" and "option," separated by a dot.  `*` can be used as a wildcard matching all categories.
 The categories are:

   * `latencies`: "Operation Latencies" plot;
   * `client_count`: "ZK Client Count" plot;